About

 We live with false binaries.
 Your problems are worse than mine; my problems are worse than yours.
 My problems aren’t as bad as the problems of the world, therefore my problems don’t matter.
 Here’s the thing: your “problems” make you.
 You make the world.

 My faith teaches that we are not alone.
 My faith teaches about interdependence, that “what affects one affects us all.”
 The core of every spiritual practice is to access love.
 Even if we have one fleeting glimpse of love, we will come back for more.
 We can’t rest in love forever.
 We have to do something with it.
 We have to tell our story.
 Our love story.
-My musings on grief are pieces of my love story.
-Thanks for listening.
+I want to listen to yours.